Bob Derby Golf Tournament

 Any questions please send an email to Kat at email@example.com.

-Protein for People is working to ensure that no child, family or community needs food banks.
+The Union Protein Project is working to ensure that no child, family or community needs food banks.
 People need real choices and good jobs that feed them, their families, and their communities.

 Food banks in B.C. regularly experience shortages of protein-based food and struggle to ensure that vulnerable people get this key nourishment.
 Many families are struggling to provide the nourishment that is essential for their health, and children make up 45% of the people relying on B.C. food banks.